 Location

-Our 50-acre campus is located in Williamsburg, MA on a historic New England farm in the foothills of the Berkshire Mountains.
-In July, day lillies are in bloom and a brook babbles near the metalsmithing studio.
+Our 50-acre campus is located in Williamsburg, MA, on a historic New England farm in the foothills of the Berkshire Mountains.
+In July, day lilies are in bloom and a brook babbles near the metalsmithing studio.
 The studios, dining hall, and dorm buildings are all clustered within walking distance of each other.
 The rural setting is peaceful and offers a chance to put aside the distractions of everyday life.
 The small town center of Williamsburg, with an ice cream shop and general store, is located about 5 minutes away; students enjoy occasional field trips into town.
-The more bustling Northampton is about 20 minutes way.
+The more bustling city of Northampton is about 20 minutes way.